mar1akc/transition_path_theory_FEM_distmesh/README.md

 (3) The noisy bistable Duffing oscillator (the Langevin dynamics): **Duffing_TPT_driver.ipynb**.

-(4) The Lennard-Jones-7 in the 2D space (the overdamped Langevin dynamics in collective variables, the second and thrid cental moments of the coordination numbers): **LJ7_inCV_TPT_driver.ipynb**.
+(4) The Lennard-Jones-7 in the 2D space (the overdamped Langevin dynamics in collective variables): **LJ7_inCV_TPT_driver.ipynb**.
+The collective variables are the 2nd and 3rd central moments of coordination numbers.
 Auxiliary files: **helpers.py**.
 Input data: folder LJ7data.
 The mesh is generated using Darren Engwirda's algorithm mesh2d (search GitHub).
 The free energy and the diffusion matrix are computed by Luke Evans.

 Test problems (2), (3), and (4) are worked out for the paper: